ARU Concussion Guidance (Rugby Public)

 People involved in Rugby should familiarise themselves with the full guidelines outlined in:

-Australian Rugby Union Concussion Guidance (Rugby Public) (pdf - 131kb) – This document provides guidance on concussion to those involved in Rugby Union in Australia, and incorporates recent changes to the IRB document entitled ‘IRB Concussion Guidance for the General Public’, which was published on the IRB website on 22 May 2014.
+Australian Rugby Union Concussion Guidance (Rugby Public) (pdf - 131kb) – This document provides guidance on concussion to those involved in Rugby Union in Australia, and incorporates recent changes to the World Rugby (WR) document entitled ‘WR Concussion Guidance for the General Public’, which was published on the WR website on 22 May 2014.

 This summary is prepared specifically for the Rugby public and is not a medical document.